 1 or more bunches of kale

 Good quality organic olive oil, unrefined if possible

 Preheat the oven to 450 degrees.

 Strip the kale leaves off the kale and rinse.
 Create a V shape, with your hand by separating your thumb and first finger.
 Place the kale stem into the V and you should be able to easily pull the leaves from by sliding the stem through the V. Rip the leaves into small to medium sized pieces.
 Use a salad spinner to dry.
 Alternatively, you can put the torn leaves in a Ziploc with a few tablespoons of olive oil to coat.

-Spread the leaves out on a cookie sheet and lightly coat with olive oil, using a tongs to distribute the oil.
+Spread the leaves out on a cookie sheet and lightly coat with olive oil, using tongs to distribute the oil.
 It’s best to cover the pan in a single layer rather than heaping too much on at one time.

 Place the cookie sheet in the preheated oven.
 Set the timer for about 5 minutes and take the kale out.
-Use a tongs to turn the kale a few times so that it is evenly coated with the olive oil and so that it doesn’t burn.
-Use your sense of smell and if you smell it burning take it out and turn it again.
+Use tongs to turn the kale a few times so that it is evenly coated with the olive oil and so that it doesn’t burn.
+Use your sense of smell and if you smell it burning to take it out and turn it again.

 Turn a few more times until it is crispy but not burnt.
 The cooking time will be about 15-20 minutes total depending on how much kale you put on the baking sheet and how your oven distributes the heat.
 Sprinkle with a good quality sea salt to taste.

 Recipe Note: You can think of the crispy kale as yummy green potato chips.